lickdltd/chorus-dcl/README.md

 3. Run `dcl start` or `dcl build` so the dependencies are correctly installed

-4. Add this line at the start of your game.ts file, or any other TypeScript files that require it:
+4. Add this line at the start of your `game.ts` file, or any other TypeScript files that require it:

    ```ts
    import * as chorus from '@lickdltd/chorus-dcl'
    ```

+5. Add `USE_FETCH` to `requiredPermissions` list in your `scene.json` file

 ## Usage